EdwinVW/pitstop/README.md

 - Open the PitStop solution in Visual Studio or in Visual Studio Code.

 - When using Visual Studio, add a NuGet source
    To prevent project-references between projects in the solution, I've used a public MyGet feed for shared components.
 The URI for this feed is: `https://www.myget.org/F/pitstop/api/v3/index.json`.
-This feed contains only the Infrastructure package.
+This feed contains the *Infrastructure.Messaging* and *Infrastructure.ServiceDiscovery* packages.
 Open Visual Studio and configure the NuGet sources and add the MyGet feed:

    ![Add private NuGet feed](img/add-private-nuget-feed.png).